A 55-year-old female with a nagging cough lasting 20 years. All labs negative.

 If it is so toxic to the environment and so hard to properly dispose of, how is it safe in our mouths in the one place that, without a doubt, gets the most wear and tear, the surface of our teeth?

 The conventional definition of mercury toxicity applies to large or workplace exposures that, according to the National Institutes of Health (NIH), lead to “kidney failure, seizures and tremors, memory loss, poor physical coordination and insomnia.”
 (4) They, along with the American Dental Association (ADA) (5), the World Health Organization (6) and the US Public Health Service (7), also say that there is no or at best inconclusive scientific evidence supporting limiting the use of mercury-based fillings.
 Yet, the NIH paradoxically suggest avoiding the use of or even removing amalgams in pregnant women as a safety measure against leaking any mercury to the fetus in utero.
 (8) This seems to suggest that our mature immune systems can actually handle such a toxic load.
-My finding indicate otherwise.
+My findings indicate otherwise.

 The NIH offers this: “Although mercury vapor is released from dental amalgam, the quantities released are very small and do not cause verifiable adverse effects on human beings.
 While there is no scientific evidence that existing dental restorative materials are not safe, it must be recognized that the supporting data are incomplete.”
 (9) Incomplete is the operative word.
 If you are a dentist, why dismiss the concerns of your patients when “data are incomplete?”
 I understand being conservative and not undergoing unnecessary procedures.
 But I can also see that in admitting to amalgam toxicity, your dentist and the ADA would have to admit that they have been poisoning you all these years.
 And that is a tough position for any doctor to take.
 Are data actually incomplete?
-One look at the detailed work of Hal Huggins, DDS, and you would see that there is plenty of research to support that other side of the argument—dental mercury is toxic to our health.
+One look at the detailed work of Hal Huggins, DDS, and you would see that there is plenty of research to support the other side of the argument—dental mercury is toxic to our health.
 (10)

 The NIH goes on to say, “If immunologic hypersensitivity to these metals does occur, it is likely to be a delayed hypersensitivity reaction.”
 (11) There are two parts to this statement.
 First is the question of the delayed response.
 By and large, I am looking at amalgams in patients that date back 20 or more years ago.
 Given that heavy metal toxicity does not cause one disease and can occur slowly over time, I can understand how difficult it would be to study such an elusive issue.
 But acknowledging the potential for the delayed reaction is a step in the right direction for further study.